jasonrohrer/wallClockProfiler/README.md

 ```
 You can see that 99% of the samples occurred down inside `__GI-fseek`.
 No existing profiler showed me anything like this.

+And how do I know whether this profile is accurate?
+Maybe its just as inaccurate as the others (below), just in a different way.

+Here's where the rubber meets the road in terms of program execution time.
+By commenting out the fseek calls (and their corresponding fgetc calls) that were found above, the execution time for the test program drops from 14 seconds down to 0.25 seconds.
+In other words, these I/O calls are indeed responsible for 99% of the execution time.

 ## Sample output from other profilers

 ### gprof